 - Measurement/KPI Name: Name of the measurement or the KPI.

-- Trigger Value range: The CCL shall be triggered when the value of the measurement or KPI exceeds more that the trigger value or when the value decreases below the trigger value.
+- Trigger Value range: The CCL is triggered when the value of the measurement or KPI exceeds more that the trigger value or when the value decreases below the trigger value.

 Once the Trigger Value has reach, the producer will send a notification to the consumer stating that an CCL is required.
 The notification will contain information needed to instantiate an CCL.
-The CCL shall be triggered appropriately.
+The CCL is triggered appropriately.

 Provisioning based criteria: This will define various provisioning events that need to be monitored by the producer to see if an CCL is to be initiated: